 At the South Valleys Library (15650 Wedge Pkwy Reno, NV 89511)

-If you’d like to participate in this month’s first pages critique with Matt, please bring in your first page.
-Please print the page in at least 12 point font.
+If you’d like to participate in this month’s first pages critique with Matt, please bring in your book’s first page.
+Please print the page in at least 12 point font and double spaced.
 If you have more than one manuscript, feel free to bring in more than one sample.